anpham6/android-docs/source/settings/local-storage.rst

 Local Storage
 =============

-Custom named user settings per framework can be saved to `local storage <https://developer.mozilla.org/docs/Web/API/Window/localStorage>`_ and reloaded across all pages in the same domain.
+Custom named user settings per framework can be saved to `local storage <https://developer.mozilla.org/docs/Web/API/Window/localStorage>`_ as JSON and reused across all pages in the same domain.
 Extensions are configured using the same procedure.

 Framework
 =========